 From 1971 to 1981, Dr. Adelman was a career foreign service officer with the U.S. Agency for International Development (USAID), living and working in Africa, Latin America, and Asia.
-She worked extensively with foreign governments, NGOs and companies involved in economic development projects and philanthropic programs.
-She also advised governments on policy reforms to support private initiatives and political reforms to promote democratic growth.
+She worked extensively with foreign governments, NGOs and companies involved in economic development projects and philanthropic programs, and she advised governments on policy reforms for economic growth and democracy.

 From 1982 to 1988, Dr. Adelman focused on global economic and health issues.
-She completed research for her doctorate in public health and examined the causes of infant mortality in the barrios of Lima, Peru.
+She completed research for her doctorate in public health, examining the causes of infant mortality in the barrios of Lima, Peru.
 She also consulted for the American Red Cross and monitored famine needs in Africa while assisting in fundraising for the African drought.
-From 1988 to 1993, Dr. Adelman was a presidential appointee, serving as assistant administrator at USAID, in charge of all foreign aid programs to Asia, the Middle East, and Central and Eastern Europe when the Berlin Wall fell.
+From 1988 to 1993, Dr. Adelman was a presidential appointee, serving as assistant administrator at USAID in charge of all foreign aid programs to Asia, the Middle East, and Central and Eastern Europe when the Berlin Wall fell.
 She supervised over 400 employees with a budget of over $3 billion.

-From 1993 to 1998, she headed international services for two different consulting companies, one private and one publicly held, where she identified investment opportunities and capital for private U.S. companies in overseas hospitals, insurance companies, and healthcare systems.
-Dr. Adelman identified U.S. partners for joint ventures and projects in Brazil, Argentina, and Malaysia.
-She also conducted a major evaluation of public and private sector programs developed by the Inter-American Development Bank.
+From 1989 to 1998, she headed international services for two different consulting companies, one private and one publicly held, where she identified investment opportunities and capital for private U.S. companies in overseas hospitals, insurance companies, and healthcare systems.
+Dr. Adelman identified U.S. partners for joint ventures in Brazil, Argentina, and Malaysia.
+She conducted a major evaluation of public/private sector programs developed by the Inter-American Development Bank.

-From 1998 to the present, Dr. Adelman has conducted research and writing at the Hudson Institute where she and her Hudson colleagues also assist nonprofits and corporations in developing and communicating their global philanthropy programs.
-She is also President of an executive leadership training company and teaches leadership at the Wharton Business School, University of Pennsylvania.
 Dr. Adelman has served as Vice Chair of the Advisory Committee on Voluntary Foreign Aid for USAID and Vice Chair of the Helping to Enhance the Livelihood of People (HELP) Commission, a bipartisan congressional commission established to provide high-level oversight and evaluation of the U.S. foreign aid program.
 She is a past Vice Chair and current board member of the Atlantic Council, a member of the Council on Foreign Relations and serves on the boards of Freedom House and the American Shakespeare Center.
 Dr. Adelman is a recipient of the Heloise Waislitz Visiting Fellowship in Philanthropy at the Asia Pacific Centre for Social Investment and Philanthropy, Swinburne University, Melbourne, Australia.
-She is also past president and current board member of Capital Partners for Education, a charity that provides scholarships and mentors for low-income students in the D.C. metropolitan area.
+She is past president and current board member of Capital Partners for Education, a charity that provides scholarships and mentors for low-income students in the D.C. metropolitan area.

 Dr. Adelman has appeared on radio and television, including CNN, PBS, Fox News, C-Span, and BBC, and is a frequent commentator, lecturer, and moderator at universities, associations, and international conferences including the Aspen Institute, the World Economic Forum at Davos, the Council on Foreign Relations, and the Fortune 500 Brainstorming conference.
-She was featured on PBS’s The Great Decisions Television Series episode on Philanthropy and Rise of Global Giving and was interviewed in the Financial Times.
+She was featured on PBS’s The Great Decisions Television Series episode on Philanthropy and the Rise of Global Giving and also in an exclusive interview in the Financial Times.